D-PLACE/dplace-data/README.md

 ### Python API

-D-PLACE data can also be accessed programmatically from within python programs.
+D-PLACE data can also be accessed programmatically.
 All functionality is mediated through an instance of `pydplace.api.Repos`, e.g.

 ```python
 >>> from pydplace.api import Repos
 >>> api = Repos('.')